cdycdr/edi/00_Documentation/ReadMe.txt

 4 Licensing

-This editor is published under the LGPL license.
+This editor is published under the MIT license.

 5 Credits